petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/understanding-pages/types-of-utility-pages.md

 ---
 # Types of Utility Pages

 Utility pages are content pages you can apply to system-level pages.
-Liferay comes with three utility pages out-of-the-box and the ability to customize them or add your own.
+Liferay comes with several utility pages out-of-the-box and the ability to customize them or add your own.

+## Sign In

+## Create Account

+## Forgot Password

+## 404/500

+The 404 and 500 utility pages display

 ## Cookies List